microsoft/DeepSpeed/README.md

 replicated across data-parallel processes, ZeRO partitions model states to save significant memory.
 The current implementation (stage 1 of ZeRO) reduces memory by up to 4x relative to the state-of-art.
 You can read more about ZeRO in our [paper](https://arxiv.org/abs/1910.02054).

-With this impressive memory reduction, early adopters of DeepSpeed have already produced  alanguage model (LM) with over 17B parameters called [Turing-NLG](link-to-turing-blog), establishing a new SOTA in the LM category.

 ### Scalability
 DeepSpeed supports efficient data parallelism, model parallelism, and their